 Information about applying for a user account at HPC2N can be found here.
 You need a user account if you have a project at HPC2N.
 Accounts can be renewed the same place.

 In order to apply for a new project, see here.

-HPC2N uses the AFS (Andrew File System) for the home directories.
-The system is backed up regularly.
-Generally, batch jobs cannot be submitted from your home directory or any subdirectory of it.
-By far the easiest is to run all batch jobs from the parallel file system (pfs).
-Likewise, your executables as well as all your data should be located in the parallel file system.
-You can read more about the file systems here.
+Ay HPC2N, the home directories are backed up regularly.
+The home directory is small (by default 25GB), and batch jobs should generally not be submitted from your home directory or any subdirectory of it.
+You should run all batch jobs from your project storage (/proj/nobackup/<your-storage-dir>).
+Likewise, your executables as well as all your data should be located in your storage project.
+You should only use your home directory for things that cannot easily be recreated, like configuration files, your own (or your groups) code, etc. You can read more about the file systems here.

 Kebnekaise at HPC2N run SLURM as batch scheduling system.
 It has a system resource manager (allocates and enforces limits on nodes, processors, memory, etc.), and a job scheduler (handles job scheduling policies).
 The jobs are scheduled according to a set of policy rules and priorities which gives the user access as fairly as possible with respect to allotted resources.